Skip to main content

 Regent is a luxury-focused cruise line with sailings to 450 worldwide destinations.
 Owned by Norwegian Cruise Line Holdings, they have smaller ships with a maximum capacity of 750 passengers, providing more personalized and attentive service.

 While Regent provides one of the best all-inclusive experiences in the industry, they do allow kids and have some kids programming onboard.
-There may be few kids, but for what they offer, it may be worth the tradeoff for some cruisers.
+There may be a few kids, but for what they offer, it may be worth the tradeoff for some cruisers.

 Regent is considered among the best for an authentic all-inclusive cruise experience.
 Their comprehensive benefits entail free drinks that span from wines, to cocktails, and even specialty coffees.
 Specialty dining, wi-fi, laundry valet service, unlimited shore excursions, gratuities, taxes, and transfers are also covered, along with a pre-cruise night at a hotel.